 He is very noisy with people entering the home, however our volunteer did not feel intimidated and probably more excitement at a new person than anything else.

 Please can we help Rusty find a home where he can enjoy a normal life having been let down by his dad?

-Rusty is now in the kennels where he has been fine around the other dogs.
+Rusty when in the kennels was fine around the other dogs.
 Bonds with his handlers and can become protective so needs an experienced home that has the time and patience to work with this super lad.